Data Centers in Langen

 Natural Disaster Risk

-Langen has a low natural disaster risk profile, with an overall INFORM risk score of 2.6 out of 10, as of September 2025.
-This stability is a key advantage for mission-critical infrastructure.
+Langen has a low overall natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
+This ensures a stable operating environment with a low probability of service disruption from natural events.

-- River Flood: The most significant risk for the region, though modern flood mitigation is extensive.
+- River Flood: The most significant local risk, rated 7.8/10 for the broader region.